 Here are just a few of the guiding principles to keep in mind:

 1. Children are not little adults

 When designing products for children, one of the most common missteps is to create a “kid” version of a product that was successful in the adult market.
 Bear in mind that success with adults doesn’t necessarily equate with success with children.
-And the safety rules are quite different.
 It’s critical to understand the child’s perspective on what is fun or engaging, and how they might use a product – as opposed to how you envision that they’ll use it.
 The results may surprise you.

 2. One child is not representative of your entire market

 Children learn and grown at different paces.
 Understand the overarching cognitive, developmental and emotional needs, challenges and limitations of the age cohort you’ll be targeting.
 Understand the segment as well as you would an adult market segment.
 If you can’t afford custom research, there’s plenty of information that exists that you can start with.
 Your bottom line will thank you.

 3. Marketing to children is complicated

 Very young children don’t really understand what advertising is all about.
 They’re not able to grasp that advertising is intended to persuade them to act, and they tend to take marketing messaging literally.
 As such, they are exceptionally vulnerable to the messages that they receive.
 It is the job and the responsibility of organizations in the space to address children in a way that is appropriate and that takes into account their cognitive limitations.
 In short: when marketing to children, we must also protect the children from the marketing.
 Yes, it’s complicated.
 And missteps can be costly.
 Be sure you understand the requirements before attempting to navigate this space.